michalszuryga/gift-card-purchase-tests/README.md

 ## Notes:

-- One suggestion: there could be a validation put in place to check if emails are different when 'Send to someone' is used
+- One suggestion: there could be a validation put in place to check if emails are different when 'Send to someone' option is used